 Data sources

 Grid-based simulations.
-Seven global gridded models simulated 0.5o × 0.5o grid cells across all wheat growing regions of the world from 1980 to 2099 under a RCP8.5 scenario with a statistically-downscaled version of HadGEM2-ES (39), but without an elevated atmospheric CO2 effect and no trend in solar radiation (Fig. S6).
+Seven global gridded models simulated 0.5° × 0.5° grid cells across all wheat growing regions of the world from 1980 to 2099 under a RCP8.5 scenario with a statistically-downscaled version of HadGEM2-ES (39), but without an elevated atmospheric CO2 effect and no trend in solar radiation (Fig. S6).
 Only one climate model and RCP were used as there was limited data available for grid-based simulations.
-The period 2029-2058 was selected as being on average 2oC warmer globally than the baseline period of 1981-2010 and the impact was halved to adjust the temperature change to +1oC for the analysis here.
+The period 2029-2058 was selected as being on average 2 °C warmer globally than the baseline period of 1981-2010 and the impact was halved to adjust the temperature change to +1 °C for the analysis here.
 The change in simulated grain yields between these two temperature periods was used to estimate temperature impacts on wheat at global and national scales.
 Simulated grid cells, assuming full irrigation (the grid-based simulation did not distinguish between the true irrigated and rainfed areas), were aggregated to generate results at country and global levels.
 More details about the grid-based simulations can be found in Rosenzweig, et al. (8).

 Point-based simulations.
-Thirty models, 29 crop simulation models and 1 regression model, were used to simulate wheat grain yields for 30 representative locations in high rainfall and irrigated wheat growing regions around the world (together representing about 70% of global wheat production) with the estimated baseline period of 1981-2010 and baseline + 2oC.
-The impact was halved to adjust the temperature change to +1oC for the analysis here.
+Thirty models, 29 crop simulation models and 1 regression model, were used to simulate wheat grain yields for 30 representative locations in high rainfall and irrigated wheat growing regions around the world (together representing about 70% of global wheat production) with the estimated baseline period of 1981-2010 and baseline + 2 °C. The impact was halved to adjust the temperature change to +1°C for the analysis here.
 Local temperature impacts on yields were adjusted to global temperature change and upscaled via FAO statistics.
 Temperature impacts on national scales were assessed for 125 countries.
 Each country was assigned as being similar to one or more representative locations, so the temperature impacts of each country were the average impacts of the corresponding representative locations.
 More details can be found in Asseng, et al. (7).

 Statistical regressions.
-All estimated temperature impacts from statistical regressions were from literature reports, except for one new statistical regression analysis for the USA that we present here.
+All estimated temperature impacts from statistical regressions were from literature reports, except for one new statistical regression analysis for the USA that we present herein.
 All temperature impacts were adjusted to global temperature change following the approach by Asseng, et al. (7).
 Details of these regression studies are summarized in Table S1.

 Meta-analysis and experimental data.
 Meta-analysis and experimental data from the literature are cited here for further comparison after adjusting them to global temperature change where possible.